-This Dental Manual, along with the CDT Dental Procedure Guidelines that follow it, provide a comprehensive, single reference source for many of the policies and procedures necessary to support your practice when doing business with us.
-(Other applicable Arkansas Blue Cross Insert Plan Name coding or claims filing policies and procedures may be published from time to time on our website or in the Dental Bulletin or may be sent to you by special notice via regular mail).
-The Dental Manual is an accompaniment to your Preferred Payment Plan Provider Participation Agreement, which provides comprehensive details regarding the terms of your Agreement.
+This Dental Manual, along with the CDT Dental Procedure Guidelines , provide a comprehensive, single reference source for many of the policies and procedures necessary to support your practice when doing business with us.
+The Dental Manual is an accompaniment to your Provider Participation Agreement, which provides comprehensive details regarding the terms of your Agreement.
+Both the Dental Manual and the CDT Dental Procedure Guidelines are located on our wesbite at regencedental.com.

-The enclosed CDT Guide lists all ADA codes and their applicable claim guidelines as they relate to our Benefit Plans, including covered and non-covered codes, any criteria that must be met for coverage, and any coverage limitations.
-You may use the CDT Guide immediately.

 Your dedicated Dental Network Manager is available to assist you with any questions you have relating to your Agreement, the Dental Manual, or the CDT Guide.
 You can find your Manager’s contact information along with a map of assigned territories in Section 2 of this Dental Manual.

 Thank you for the role you and your staff play in providing a positive experience for our members who are seeking solutions for their dental health.
 From time to time, you can expect to see updates to this Dental Manual to keep you apprised of changes and additional information as it becomes available.
-Please note that updates to the Dental Manual may be published on the Arkansas Blue Cross Insert Plan Name website, in the Dental Bulletin, or in special notices sent to you via regular mail.
-If you have any suggestions for what you would like to see included in the Dental Manual, please contact your Dental Network Manager.
+If you have any suggestions for what you would like to see included in the Dental Manual, please email our Provider Relations team at DentalProviderRelationsPNW@usablelife.com

-We appreciate the quality service you provide to our members and look forward to continuing our mutually beneficial relationship with you and your staff.
+We appreciate the quality service you provide for our members and look forward to continuing our relationship with you and your staff.

 Sincerely,